0800 158 3508

 Impressions are the number of times your site appears in search engine results, serving as a direct measure of your online visibility.

-This brand awareness KPI is vital in gauging how visible your company is, as it reveals how frequently your brand is being exposed to potential customers during their online searches.
+This brand awareness KPI tells a more comprehensive story about your brand’s visibility than website traffic, simply because it reveals how frequently your brand is being exposed to potential customers during their online searches.

 3) Leads and Sales